baqwas/FtcRobotController/README.md

   * Limit unbounded growth of data for telemetry.
 If user does not call telemetry.update() for LinearOpMode in a timely manner, data added for telemetry might get lost if size limit is exceeded.

 ## Version 2.35 (released on 16.10.06)
-  * Blockly programming mode - Removed unnecesary idle() call from blocks for new project.
+  * Blockly programming mode - Removed unnecessary idle() call from blocks for new project.

 ## Version 2.30 (released on 16.10.05)
   * Blockly programming mode: